 Copy your existing VM image catalog to Amazon EC2.
-If you use a catalog of approved VM images, a common practice in Enterprise computing environments, VM Import enables you to copy your image catalog to Amazon EC2, which will create Amazon EC2 instances from the VM images you have imported.
-Then, once you have imported your VMs, create Amazon EC2 AMIs from the imported instances.
-Your new AMIs can then serve as your image catalog within Amazon EC2.
+If you use a catalog of approved VM images, a common practice in Enterprise computing environments, VM Import enables you to copy your image catalog to Amazon EC2, which will create Amazon EC2 AMIs from your VMs, which will serve as your image catalog within Amazon EC2.
 Your existing software, including products that you have installed like anti-virus software, intrusion detection systems, and more, can all be imported along with your VM images.

 Import your on-premises VM images to Amazon EC2 for backup and disaster recovery contingencies.
 VM Import will store the imported images as Elastic Block Store-backed AMIs so they’re ready to launch in Amazon EC2 when you need them.
 In the event of a contingency, you can quickly launch your instances to preserve business continuity while simultaneously exporting them to rebuild your on-premises infrastructure.
 You only pay for Elastic Block Store charges until you decide to launch the instances.
 Once launched, you pay normal Amazon EC2 service charges for your running instances.
 If you choose to export your instances, you will pay normal S3 storage charges.

 VM Import/Export is a feature of Amazon EC2 and is available at no additional charge, aside from normal Amazon EC2 service fees.
 Amazon S3 and EBS storage is utilized during the import and export process and is billed separately.